 In this section, you’ll describe how you’ll finance your business over the next few months.

 First, you’ll need to write down your startup costs.
 Startup costs include money spent on registering your business, getting a website, leasing office space, etc. Pretty much anything you need to get the company up and running.

 Second, you’ll need to figure out how you’ll fund the business, whether you’ll be using your savings, credit cards, bank loans, etc.

 Third, write down how much money your business will need for future growth and estimate your operating expenses and revenue.

 Pro Tip: Start lean, don’t overspend on things you do not need.
 Ensure you have enough money to keep the business going for at least 6 to 12 months without dipping into your profits.

 Lastly, when creating your business plan, remember that it is a living document.
 As you begin to operate your business, it will grow and evolve.
 Allow your intuition to guide you through this process.
 Pay attention to the parts of your business that you love and where your customers are getting the most significant benefits.
 You may need to update your business plan to reflect any desired changes in your business goals.

-Download our free business plan template to get the ball rolling.
-Grab a cup of coffee (or tea, or wine) and get started.
-Give yourself time to think through your “why” and the impact you would like to have in people’s lives.
+As you go through the exercise, give yourself time to think through your “why” and the impact you would like to have in people’s lives.

-Also, don’t forget to have some fun and enjoy the journey.
+As you work through your business idea, don’t forget to have some fun and enjoy the journey.
 You are absolutely amazing, and we look forward to the magic you’ll create in the world (popping virtual champagne).
-Get it, girl!
 Cheers!